NightFright2k19/doom_sbardef/README.md

 - **Vitals**: Health, armor, ammo and keys.
 For all HUDs.<br>
 - **Mugshot**: Featured in Nightdive, Eternity and DSDA Enhanced/Condensed.<br>
 - **Ammo overview**: Partial in Nightdive, Boom and PrBoom+ (no max amounts), full in Crispy, Eternity and DSDA.<br>
 - **Arms**: Available weapons.
 2-7 in Crispy, 1-7 in DSDA Condensed, otherwise 1-9.
 Either arranged as a square (Crispy, Nightdive) or a single line (Eternity, Boom, DSDA, PrBoom+).
 Chainsaw and Super Shotgun shown as "8" and "9" in the Arms panel ("9" not in Doom 1).
 DSDA Enhanced splits the display into three panels with light (1-2-8), medium (3-4-9) and heavy (5-6-7) class.
 A switch between panels occurs whenever a weapon of a different panel is selected.
-DSDA Condensed indicates Chainsaw through a lit "1" and possession of both shotguns with a fully lit "3".<br><br>
+DSDA Condensed indicates Chainsaw through a lit "8" in slot 1 ("1" with Berserk) and possession of both shotguns with a fully lit "3".<br><br>

 **Indicators:**
 - **Armor type**: Level of damage absorption.
 Shown explicitly as percentage in Crispy, Nightdive and Doom 64.
 Otherwise, armor number is usually recolored (green: 33%, blue: 50%).
 In PrBoom+, the armor icon changes instead.<br>